knottx/resume/README.md

 ##### System Engineer | _Apr 2014 - Dec 2014_

-- AIS Guide and Go team
-- Work with developers to design test cases
-- Report defects or possible issues of the software
+- Work with developers to design test cases, Report defects or possible issues of the software
 - Perform functional, non-functional, system, and user acceptance testing

 ### Open Source Contributions